amec0e/MFView/README.md

 - Special thanks to [@Equipter](https://github.com/equipter) for all his help with providing datasheets and dump files to help me test and verify the foundations. <3

-This is free to use, modify, distribute as you see fit
+This is free to use and modify as you see fit